Wayner84/ShroomMap/README.md

 ## ⚠️ Notes

 - Works best with a steady internet connection (pulls data live)
-- Rainfall/weather overlays are not active yet (planned feature)
+- Weather overlay uses recent rainfall + temperature to show when “needs rain” areas are primed
 - Mock mode is for testing only, not real results

 ---